smikm/prework-study-guide/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-I want to change to different job and join this.
-This project is first step of learning something different Push me spent more time to read
+This project is first step of learning Front-End web development, If haven't come across before, this is place to start with.

 ## Table of ContentsMind (Optional)